Building and maintaining a System of Intracellular Compartments: Dynamics of the two cisternae system

 \end{enumerate}

-\textbf{Computing the phase difference:} \\ Since the solutions of the above dynamical system have nonlinear waveform, and frequency of the system is amplitude dependent, usual methods such as Fourier or Hilbert transform might give inaccurate results (Bedrosian theorem might not hold \cite{bedrosian1962}) and computing the phase difference between the two time series is not straightforward.
-If the system has well-defined peaks, we can use peak to peak analysis to compute the phase difference using the following procedure -- For each signal, detect consecutive peaks and assign phase linearly between them $(0,2\pi)$.
-The phase difference between two signals/time-series is simply: phase difference, $\Delta \phi(t) = 2 \pi$ (time between peaks/time period).
-We use a variant of this method -- we compute the time period $\tau $ from the numerical solution and fit a sinusoidal function $A_1 + A_2 \, sin(2 \pi t /\tau + c)$ to the solutions obtained for $M_1$ and $M_2$ from the differential equations Eqs.\eqref{eq:retrograde1},\eqref{eq:retrograde2}.
+\textbf{Computing the phase difference:} \\ Since the limit cycle solutions of the above dynamical system Eqs.\,\eqref{eq:retrograde1_si},\eqref{eq:retrograde2_si} have nonlinear waveform, and frequency of the system is amplitude dependent, computing the phase difference between the $(M_1(t),M_2(t))$ time-series is not straightforward and the usual methods such as Fourier or Hilbert transform might give inaccurate results (Bedrosian theorem might not hold \cite{bedrosian1962}).
+Fortuitously, If the system has well-defined peaks, we can use peak to peak analysis to compute the phase difference using the following procedure -- For each time-series, detect consecutive peaks and assign phase linearly between them $(0,2\pi)$.
+The phase difference between $(M_1(t),M_2(t))$ can be computed as, $\Delta \phi(t) = 2 \pi$ (time between peaks/time period).

+We use a variant of this method -- we compute the time period, $\tau$ from the numerical solution and fit a sinusoidal function $A_1 + A_2 \, sin(2 \pi t /\tau + c)$ to the solutions obtained for $M_1$ and $M_2$ from the differential equations Eqs.\,\eqref{eq:retrograde1_si},\eqref{eq:retrograde2_si}.
 The phase difference can then be derived from the correlation of the fitted functions.
 Note that the sinusoidal fitting extracts phase from the entire waveform's distribution and is a better representative of the true temporal relationship between broad or asymmetric signals than peak to peak's single-point estimate.
 It essentially captures the ``mean behaviour'' or the macroscopic phase shift of the oscillators.